&Beyond Savute Under Canvas

 Savute is perfect for anyone seeking a classic safari experience without compromising on quality

-Call us on (858) 523-9000 to start planning your vacation to Savute Under Canvas or take a look at our itineraries to Linyanti
+Call us on to start planning your holiday to &Beyond Savute Under Canvas or take a look at our itineraries to Linyanti

 The Savute Channel gave the area its name - a bit of a natural phenomenon, the channel was dry for 26 years leaving drought and dust behind.
 Only in the past five years has it begun to flow again, bringing water and life to the area, and filling the treacherous bog of the Savute Marsh.